kolypto/py-overc/README.md

     $ overcli -s 'http://localhost:5000' -i 'localhost:1234' monitor config.ini

-All service states will be updated immediately.
+All service states will be updated immediately, and continuously monitored ever since.
+Any fatal exceptions are reported as alerts to the monitoring server.